SwampFlux/tri-plus-ger/readme.md

 Qu-Bit set out to create a trigger module that embraces playing beats live and recording beats that have a human touch.
 I loved the idea of the Tri-ger but once it was under my finger tips, I hated trying to stay in time with the rest of my rack.
 Tri+ger is alternative firmware that attempts to give me the user experience that I expected before I opened the box.
 Plus a little extra.
 But all within the limits of what the Tri-ger is, and respecting/re-thinking its original goals with the hindsight of using one.

+### Reversable

+Tri+ger attempts to make enhancements to the Tri-ger module without the need to permanently change the front panel, without cutting any traces, and without soldering.
+Scripts are provided to restore your module to the factory settings at any time—especially useful if you're trying out experimental builds.
+A removable sticker will be available to change the name on the front panel from Tri-ger to Tri+ger.

 ### Clock Input

 The most requested feature of Tri-ger was clock input.
 Tri+ger adds clock detection at 1,2,4,8,16 or 24ppqn.
 I believe this can be achieved through the tempo input.
 If that is not possible the clock division cv input will be used.